-Epoxy hardens doubly fast with every 10 degree Celsius in temperature.
+Epoxy hardens doubly fast with every 10 degrees Celsius in temperature.
 So, apply heat to it and just wait patiently.

-The end result with epoxy paint will be satisfactory and for the long-term.
+The end result with epoxy paint will be satisfactory in the long term.

 How to Paint a Bike without Spray Paint